 *Sorry not suitable for pets

-This is a superb place to stay for any keen walker, mountain biker or someone who is gliding.
+This is a superb place to stay for keen walkers, mountain bikers or viiitors who are gliding.
 Wonderful walks from the door and the owners are keen walkers themselves and would be only too happy to give advice on routes if asked.
 Book the cottage over Talgarth Walking Festival (early May) and enjoy the guided walks.

 The Talgarth Gliding Centre is only a few minutes up the lane - why not treat a loved one to a trial flight - it is a wonderful experience to feel like a bird circling and soaring over the Black Mountains.
 There are several excellent pony trekking centres close by with rides straight up onto the hills.